iamarbabkhan/kubernetes-notes/README.md

 ### Custom Controller (CC)
 Custom controller implement CRD and make sure that current state matches the desire state

+### Configmap
+Configmap is stored data that data later used in application deployment and pods Non sensitive data will be stored in configmap

+### Secret
+Sensitive data will be stored in secret.
+Like username and password and api keys

 ### Terms:
 - Cluster - Group of nodes
 - Loadbalncing